 Spanish custard is a recipe wildly popular throughout the Spanish-speaking regions of the world.
 It is breathtakingly simple, and generously sweet.

 Texturally, natillas de leche is closer to a flan than, say, French custard.
-It is thinner, but the use of vanilla and cinnamon give it a rich, indulgent flavor.
+It is thinner, but the use of vanilla and cinnamon gives it a rich, indulgent flavor.

 Defined by its deep yellow color, this creamy custard is an ideal dessert to serve to large gatherings of people.
-It is served chilled, dusted with cinnamon.
+It is served chilled and dusted with cinnamon.

 6 – Turron